-Basic Alternative 2 would provide additional water capacity of 11.7 MGd (44.3 MLd), which is anticipated to be met by an estimated 20 new wells at Andersen Air Force Base (AFB) and 11 new wells at Air Force Base Barrigada, rehabilitate existing wells, interconnect with the Guam Waterworks Authority (GWA) water system, and associated treatment, storage and distribution systems.
-Two new 1.8 MG (6.8 ML) water storage tanks would be constructed at ground level at NCTS Finegayan and one 1 MG (3.8 ML) water storage tank would be construction at Air Force Base Barrigada.
-Up to two new elevated 1 MG (3.8 ML) water storage tanks would be constructed at Finegayan within the Main Cantonment footprint.
+Basic Alternative 2 would consist of installation of up to 20 new potable water supply wells at Andersen Air Force Base (AFB), up to 11 new potable water supply wells at Barrigada, rehabilitation of existing wells, interconnection with the GWA water system, associated transmission and distribution systems.

+Additionally, a new 3.6 MG (13.6 ML) and a new 1 MG (3.8 ML) water storage tanks would be constructed at ground level at Finegayan and Barrigada, respectively.

-Potential impacts to hazardous materials and waste from implementing Basic Alternative 2 would be similar to those discussed under Alternative 1.
-Estimated quantities of hazardous materials and waste for Alternative 2 would vary less than 2 percent (%) of the Alternative 1 estimates.
+Potential impacts to hazardous materials and waste from implementation of Basic Alternative 2 would be similar to those discussed under Alternative 1.
+Estimated quantities of hazardous materials and waste for Alternative 2 would vary less than 2% of the Alternative 1 estimates.

-Table 18.2-4 summarizes the potential impacts of each action alternative.
+Table 18.2.4 summarizes the potential impacts of each action alternative.
 A text summary is provided below.